ezenielrios/EZENIELRIOS/README.md

 🌱 I’m addicted to learning and growing every day

 🔭 I'm currently working on an eCommerce site.
-The application will be available with two services(Python & Java).
-Features will include(Login, Registration, Display Products, Cart, Checkout, and View of previous orders).
-BDD, 90% Unit Test Coverage along with test documentation.
+I'm utilizing a mix of the following:
+-React-Router
+-Firebase
+-Redux
+-Stripe Api
+-Styled components
+-Redux-Saga
+-Hooks
+-Context Api
+-GraphQL
+-TypeScript

+and ofcourse they'll be plenty of testing and QA.

 🎓 I'm attending DeVry University in my senior year for my B.S Information Technology & Networking concentration in Cyber Security graduating 12/22